Skip to main content

 • Testing was performed using the official Raspberry Pi image: 2025-05-13-raspios-bookworm-arm64.img.xz

-• Insert the TF card with the flashed image into the Raspberry Pi mainboard, connect the hardware, and power it on
+• Insert the TF card with the flashed image into the Raspberry Pi mainboard, connect the hardware, and power on.

-• Open the Raspberry Pi Terminal and use the following commands to download and extract the driver package:
+• Open a terminal on the Raspberry Pi and use the following commands to download and extract the driver package:

 wget https://files.waveshare.com/wiki/MAX9296-GMSL-Deser-Module/ws-rpi5-gmsl.zip